onap/dcaegen2/docs/sections/services/dfc/delivery.rst

 Docker Container
 ----------------

 DFC is delivered as a docker container.
-The latest released version (Dublin) can be downloaded from nexus:
+The latest released version can be downloaded from nexus:

-    ``docker pull nexus3.onap.org:10001/onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server:1.1.3``
+    ``docker pull nexus3.onap.org:10001/onap/org.onap.dcaegen2.collectors.datafile.datafile-app-server:1.2.2``

-For another version, it is possible to replace the tag '1.1.3' with any version that seems suitable.
+For another version, it is possible to replace the tag '1.2.2' with any version that seems suitable.
 Available images are visible following this `link`_.

 .. _link: https://nexus3.onap.org/#browse/search=keyword%3D*collectors.datafile*